jtappa/jtappa.github.io/projects.md

 ![Screenshot of Puppet Enterprise](images/PuppetEnterprise.jpg "Screenshot of Puppet Enterprise")

 **I helped** as a software engineer on a Full Stack team of developers.
 We used Ember.js, Typescript, and Clojure.
 My team's focus was improving the time to value for new customers, making navigation more intuitive, and maintaining and implementing accessibility standards to all parts of the application.
-I also acted as Scrum Master for my team, as well as demoed some of our recent improvements to the console internally to the company as well as on the community slack to customers.
+I also acted as Scrum Master for my team, as well as demoed some of our recent improvements to the console internally to the company and to customers on the community slack.

 ### Puppet

-**I helped** develop solutions to bugs and feature requests for this product in Ruby, alongside a team of platform developers.
+**I helped** develop solutions to bugs and feature requests for this product in Ruby, as part of a team of platform developers.
 I acted as the team's Agile Team Lead, coordinated with our Project Owner and Product Managers to make sure the team had work ready for them and had help they needed from adjacent teams.

 ### Puppet Documentation

 ![Screenshot of Puppet Documentation](images/PuppetDocs.png "Screenshot of Puppet Documentation")

-**I helped** write, maintain, and edit the documentation for this project alongside a team of technical writers.
+**I helped** write, maintain, and edit the documentation for this project as a part of a team of technical writers.
 I also helped build pipelines to migrate this documentation out of github markdown files for a bespoke jekyll publishing process into a more industry standard DITA solution.

 ### Grave Man